Header background image

 • Don't let heavy bags slow you down!
 Make use of our airport's complimentary baggage carts, available for all travelers in the baggage claim area.

-• If you have some time before your departure, relax, grab a bite, peruse the shops, or jump on the free wifi and surf galore!
+• If you have some time before your departure, relax, grab a bite at one of SAT's restaurants, peruse the shops, or jump on the free internet and surf galore!